wizhut/wizjs/readme.md

 # Wizjs

 A Javascript library (a few selected dependencies only) that contains utilities for enjoy-full every day programming.
+No, this library will not become another `lodash` :).

 ### Language